 We have to start climbing again, but it’s not as steep as in the beginning.
 We take our time and enjoy the views.
 The landscape changes at every corner.
 The colors of the rocks change from red to yellow and white and we see some trees, cactuses and, shrubs.
 Slowly we see the sun coming in and it’s getting a little warmer.
 It feels good!

 We reach the side of the mountain and we make multiple stops for pictures.
 You have a great view of Zion Canyon from this part of the trail.

 We reach the top of the mountain and are surprised to see the landscape change again.
-It’s completely flat, filled with grass, shrubs
+It’s completely flat, filled with grass, shrubs, and trees.

 Observation Point: what a view!

 Finally, we reach our goal: Observation Point.
 Here we almost spent an hour enjoying the view and eating our lunch.
 We get attacked by many squirrels, but we couldn’t care less.
 The view is absolutely breathtaking, it feels like we’re on top of the world.